liserman/handcodeR/README.md

-The main function of the handcodeR package is `handcode()`. `handcode()` takes either a vector of texts and up to 6 named character vectors with classification categories, or a data.frame already initialized by `handcode()` as input.
-The function allows users to annotate texts using the pre-defined categories in an interactive ShinyApp and returns a dataframe of the texts with their annotations.
+The main function of the handcodeR package is `handcode()`. `handcode()` takes either a vector of texts and up to 6 named character vectors with classification categories, or a data frame already initialized by `handcode()` as input.
+The function allows users to annotate texts using the pre-defined categories in an interactive Shiny-App and returns a data frame of the texts with their annotations.

 In order to demonstrate the functionality of `handcode()`, we first use the R-package `archiveRetriever` (Gavras and Isermann 2022) to download